tylerswartz/ba_fewd/README.md

 Ruby does not automatically convert data types.
 Use `.to_s` to make a number into a string or `.to_i` to make a string into a integer.

 <strong>Methods</strong> are a way to store a block of code, such as a formula and call it at a later time.
-THey are like math equations.
-Methods and funcitons are often used interchangeably in Ruby.
-They have a name, parameters and return values.
+They are like math equations.
+Methods have a name, parameters and return values.
 Methods in Ruby <em>always</em> have return values.
+Methods let us train the program to remember a set of code to perform later.
+Making a new method is called <em>declaring</em> a method.
+They are sometimes called functions, but they are not exactly the same thing.

 Example method:
 ```
 def multiply(x,y)
-	x + y
+	x * y
 end
 ```
 Then you call that method and pass in the variables, `multiply(7,2)` returns `14`.

+As you become a stronger ruby programmer you can remove the () when calling a method. `multiply 7, 2`.

+`puts` displays the string that follows it. `puts 'hello world' => hello world`.

+`gets` waits for an input.
+Gets always take the `\n` (escaping N) at the back of the input because that is a 'new line' caused by the enter button compeleting the input.

+`.chomp` removes any tabs, whitespaces, escaping N's, from the get. `gets.chomp` would remove the trailing `\n` from the input.

+`ls` gives you all the ruby methods available to that object. `ls 4` gives you all the methods for a integer.
+Very helpful when learning. `ls 'string'` for methods that are available for strings. `ls` only works when running `pry`.